XML RSS

 Part 3: Recalling Your "Power Stories"

-Everyone has memories of times in their lives when they felt particularly "strong" and "on track".
+Everyone has memories of times in their life when they felt particularly "strong" and "on track".
 It may be the time you gave your first speech, or the day your child was born, or it may be the time you reached a goal you had previously thought impossible.

 Recall a list of seven personal power stories.
 Divide a sheet of paper in half.
 On the left side of the page, write down each of your power stories.
 On the right side, list the skills and talents you used in each story.
 What skills and talents reappear in each story?
 Circle those.